adidgunawan/finance-tracker/GOOGLE_DRIVE_SETUP.md

 # Google Drive Setup Guide

-This guide explains how to set up Google Drive integration for transaction file attachments.
+This guide explains how to set up Google Drive integration for transaction file attachments using OAuth 2.0.

+## Overview

+The application uses OAuth 2.0 to allow users to connect their personal Google Drive accounts.
+Files are uploaded directly to each user's Google Drive, ensuring proper storage quota and ownership.

 ## Prerequisites

 1. A Google Cloud Project
 2. Google Drive API enabled
-3. A service account with Drive API access
+3. OAuth 2.0 credentials configured

 ## Step-by-Step Setup